s9e/TextFormatter/docs/Description.md

 * Plugins do *not* modify the text, they only describe how to transform it
 	* A bad plugin cannot accidentally introduce new XSS vectors
+	* ...but a bad renderer could, that's why they're extensively tested

 * XSLT automatically escapes special characters, so even unfiltered content cannot "break out" of an attribute
-	* The PHP renderer follows the same logic
+	* The PHP renderer follows the same logic and run the same tests (plus a few more)

 * Attributes (from BBCodes and other plugins) are filtered/sanitized
 	* By type, e.g. number, numeric range, color, URL